mcconnellsoftware/mcconnellsoftware.github.io/_posts/2016-06-24-struggle-design-balance.md

 ---
 layout: single
 title: "The Struggle for a Design Balance"
 date: 2016-06-24 12:21:29 +0000
 tags: Design
 ---
-It’s surprisingly hard, producing software in teams, to get a consensus on “detailed design”.
-And by that I mean the fine-grained, nitty-gritty, actual classes and interfaces.
+_Jun 2016: It’s surprisingly hard, producing software in teams, to get a consensus on “detailed design”.
+And by that I mean the fine-grained, nitty-gritty, actual classes and interfaces._

 Let’s take the simplest example I can think of for now: a component to store a Product in a database.
 Inside a “storage component” in a larger application.